Remote Work at Fire Engine RED

 Our company provides computer hardware and software to all our team members.

 My first opportunity to manage a full-time employee came at Fire Engine RED!
 I had previously supervised contractors and freelancers … but now I was going to have my first actual direct report!
 And he lives 3,000 miles away!
 I’m happy to say that none of the drawbacks I’ve read about with regard to managing remote employees have manifested.
-In fact, my direct report and I have developed an excellent rapport, via IM, conference calls, and one-on-one Skype chats.
+Now I have two direct reports on my team, and I’ve developed an excellent rapport with them, via IM, conference calls, and one-on-one Skype chats.

 One person at a time!
 We’ve been all-virtual since our founding in 2001.
 When we were hiring our first team member, the “perfect” candidate lived in Colorado, not in the Philadelphia area.
 We decided not to let her location stop us from hiring her, because our services aren’t location-dependent.
 For our second hire, the “perfect” candidate lived in New York.
 Again, we hired her despite her location.
 After these two initial hires, we realized that by allowing people to work virtually, we could attract and hire top talent no matter where they lived.